Grant Application Materials

 - Facilities and Resources documents for centers, departments and other resources across the University of Rochester

 - Human Subjects Protection Plans

-Request electronic copies through the Research Request Dashboard.
+Request electronic copies by emailing the Research Help Desk.

 Grant Preparation Guidance Documents

 Rigor and Reproducibility

 The UR CTSI is devoted to helping teams conduct research with the highest level of scientific integrity, public accountability, and social responsibility.
 Below is a list of resources to help researchers meet NIH guidelines that ensure unbiased and well-controlled experimental design, methodology, analysis, interpretation and results reporting.